hellojialee/Multi-Person-Pose-using-Body-Parts/README.md

 # Multi-Person Pose Estimation using Body Parts

-Code and pre-trained models for our paper.
+Code and pre-trained models for our paper "*Multi-Person Pose Estimation Based on Body Parts*"

+This repo is the **Part A** of our paper project.

+**Pat B** is in the repo on GitHub: [**Improved-Body-Parts**](https://github.com/jialee93/Improved-Body-Parts)

 ## Introduction

 A bottom-up approach for the problem of multi-person pose estimation.
-The complete source code will be released as soon as the paper is accepted.
+This **Part** is based on the network backbones in [CMU-Pose](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) (namely OpenPose).

 ### Contents

 1. Training
 2. Evaluation
 3. Demo

 ### Task Lists

 - [ ] Rewrite and speed up the code of keypoint assignment in C++

-### Results on COCO Validation Dataset

 ## Project Features

-- Implement the models using Keras with TensorFlow backend
+- Implement the models using **Keras with TensorFlow backend**
 - VGG as the backbone
 - No batch normalization layer
 - Supprot training on multiple GPUs and slice training samples among GPUs
 - Fast data preparing and augmentation during training
 - Different learning rate at different layers

 ## Prepare

 1. Download the COCO dataset
 2. [Download the pre-trained models](https://www.dropbox.com/s/bsr03ahhnaxppnf/model%26demo.rar?dl=0)
 3. Change the paths in the code according to your environment

 ## Run a Demo

 `python demo_image.py`

 ## Evaluation Steps

 The corresponding code is in pure python without multiprocess for now.

 `python testing/evaluation.py`

+### Results on MS-COCO  Dataset

-Results on MSCOCO 2018 validation subset (model trained without val data, default size 368, 4 scales)
+Results on MS-COCO validation subset (model trained without val data, default size 368, 4 scales)

 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets= 20 ] = 0.581
  Average Precision  (AP) @[ IoU=0.50      | area=   all | maxDets= 20 ] = 0.796